- PDF worksheets

 The closed compound noun combines two words that are written as one word with a new meaning.

-banknote, honeymoon, painkiller, password, rainbow, runway
+airmail, banknote, billboard, earthworm, honeymoon, keyboard, outlook, overcoat, painkiller, password, rainbow, runway, sweetheart, swordfish

 The hyphenated compound noun is a combination of two or more words that are connected with hyphens.
 They are less common in modern English than in the past.